 An example of this revenue model is NerdWallet.
 NerdWallet is a website that helps individuals make smart financial decisions.
 The website makes money from ads and also has partnered with third-party service providers to promote its products.

 This is among the most lucrative and effective revenue strategies for FinTech companies.
 With this mode, the FinTech companies partner with other third-party institutions to offer value via other means.
 For instance, a FinTech solution can also provide health insurance, credit scoring, accounting services, and many more.

 The concept is very straightforward.
 The FinTech directs the customers to third-party services, and in return, the third-party service provider offers a certain percentage to the FinTech.

 As per a report by Oliver Wyman, only 26% of FinTechs rely on third-party services.
 However, 43% of the FinTechs for the mass market use third-parties as revenue streams.

-Last but not least.
-During my research, I came across an innovative revenue model - APIs (Application Programming Interfaces).
+There is a very innovative revenue model that has emerged in recent years – APIs (Application Programming Interfaces).
 Enabled by an open banking environment, APIs offer FinTech organizations opportunities to partner with other companies in the ecosystem and share relevant data or features.
 For example, if FinTech A builds a cool feature, it can share that feature with FinTech B via APIs.

 A white paper from FIS Global suggests that API sharing is a fertile ground for FinTechs to improve productivity.
 Since open banking is very new to the FinTech ecosystem, this model is still questionable.
 However, experts believe that this revenue model is very practical.